-Restrictions of mobility due to inadequate structural accessibility infringe human rights The commissions often observed the detrimental effects of a lack of structural accessibility in institutions and facilities.
-The NPM considers it an infringement of human rights when state-authorised institutions and facilities, at which in many cases the cost of care is borne by the state, restrict mobility and autonomy of persons with disabilities by failing to provide adequate accessibility in a manner that could be avoided.
-In numerous cases, the NPM has persuaded the institution in question to eliminate these shortcomings.
-Moreover, at older institutions and facilities the Laender as the operator organisations for providing assistance for persons with disabilities tolerate enormous deficits.
-It is true that long transition periods for ensuring full barrier-free accessibility and amendment of official permits may involve conflicts; however, this should not rule out the possibility of establishing positive incentive systems for taking proactive measures voluntarily at an earlier stage.
+Restrictions of mobility due to inadequate structural accessibility infringe human rights free accessibility and amendment of official permits may involve conflicts; however, this should not rule out the possibility of establishing positive incentive systems for taking proactive measures voluntarily at an earlier stage.
 The deficits at institutions and facilities are incomprehensible, especially as the Federal Act on the Equal Treatment of Persons with Disabilities, pursuant to which accessibility for persons with disabilities is a requirement for example at privately operated restaurants or shops, entered fully into force on 1st January 2016.

-Are systems for protection against inhuman or degrading treatment effective?
+2.4.2.1.
+Are the systems for protection against inhuman or degrading treatment effective?